 A. Are the timelines of the complaint responses specified?

-B. Have you established a centralized database to store complaints and their respective investigations and resolutions?
+B. Have you established a centralised database to store complaints and their respective investigations and resolutions?

 C. Who will be responsible to record the complaint?
 Who will be involved in the investigation?
 Who will review the entire process? and much more.